FAQ and Guidance Notes

 6. How will finalists be notified of the Grand Final?

-Upon the completion of online judging, the shortlisted Finalists will be notified of the success of their application by email and will be invited to compete in the Grand Final.
+The shortlisted Finalists will be notified of the success of their application by email and will be invited to compete in the Grand Final Judging.

-As part of the invitation to attend the Grand Final, all Finalists will be emailed details of how to organise their travel and accommodation and any next steps.
+As part of the invitation to attend the Grand Final, all Finalists will be emailed details of how the judging will be conducted and any next steps.
 Applicants must therefore provide accurate email, phone and address details on their entry, and should check their emails on a regular basis.
-Finalists will be selected and notified by 1 May 2019 and travel arrangements should be agreed with COINS as soon as possible.
+Finalists will be selected and notified by 3 August 2020.

 Finalists for the Open Competition will be required to prepare a 10-minute presentation to communicate their idea to the judging panel.
 The presentation will be followed by 5 to 10 minutes of Q&A and advice/mentoring from the Judges.
-A laptop, projector, screen, flip chart and white board will be available for the Finalists to use for the purposes of their presentation.
-Finalists using a PowerPoint presentation should submit their presentation no later than 48 hours prior to the presentation.
+Judging will be held via an online meeting, so Finalists will be able to use a webcam and share their screen during their presentation to the Judges.
+Finalists using a PowerPoint presentation will be asked to submit a copy in advance.